When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 The truth is, most men asking this questions are men who are still using cartridge razors.
 Because everyone who gives safety razor shaving a proper try will come to the same conclusion.

-Safety razors are better because they give you a closer shave, are cheaper to use, and are less prone to leave you with nasty razor bumps.
+Safety razors are better because they give you a proper close shave, are cheaper to use, and are less prone to leave you with nasty razor bumps.
 The only advantage cartridge razors have is their ease of use, but you can quickly overcome that with a little practice.

 This article will tell you in the detail why you should choose safety razors over cartridge razors.